symatevo/cub3d/README.md

 # cub3d

-My irst-person 3D representation of a maze using raycasting, similar to Wolfenstein 3D (1992).
+My first-person 3D representation of a maze using raycasting, similar to Wolfenstein 3D (1992).
 Raycasting is a rendering technique to create a 3D perspective in a 2D map.

 # How to run it